advertisement

 Hilary Duff is going on the road again.

 This year, Duff’s worldwide trek kicks off on June 22 in West Palm Beach, Florida.
-The run includes nine Canadian dates across six provinces, starting with Toronto's newly minted RBC Amphitheatre on Aug.
-12, before Duff returns stateside.
+The run includes 10 Canadian dates across seven provinces, starting with Toronto's newly minted RBC Amphitheatre on Aug.
+12 and 13 before Duff returns stateside.

-In 2027, Duff will perform a string of shows across the country, beginning on Jan.
-22 at Vancouver's Rogers Arena.
-She’ll continue with Calgary’s Scotiabank Saddledome (Jan.
+In 2027, Duff will perform a string of shows across the country, starting with two nights at Vancouver's Rogers Arena (Jan.
+22 and 23).
+Then, she'll hit Calgary’s Scotiabank Saddledome (Jan.
 26), Edmonton's Rogers Place (Jan.
-27) and Winnipeg’s Canada Life Centre (Jan.
+27), Saskatoon's SaskTel Centre (Jan.
+29) and Winnipeg’s Canada Life Centre (Jan.
 30).

 advertisement

-In February, she’ll make stops at Hamilton’s renovated TD Coliseum (Feb.
+In February, Duff heads to Southern Canada, making stops at Hamilton’s renovated TD Coliseum (Feb.
 2), Ottawa’s Canadian Tire Centre (Feb.
 4) and Montreal’s Centre Bell (Feb.
-5), before wrapping up at Halifax’s Scotiabank Centre on Feb.
-7.
+5), before wrapping up on the east coast at Halifax’s Scotiabank Centre on Feb.
+7. Exactly a year from today, the tour concludes in Mexico City.

 Vancouver pop singer Jade LeMac — who recently hit the Billboard Canadian Hot 100 with “Running Home” — and British synth-pop duo La Roux will join Duff for her Toronto date.
 Charting B.C. singer-songwriter Lauren Spencer Smith will support Duff across next year’s Canadian leg.